Barry's Time Travel Review Score

-Source Code is a “repeating loop” Science Fiction film directed by Duncan Jones whose prior film was Moon.
+Source Code is a “repeating loop” Science Fiction film directed by Duncan Jones whose earlier film was Moon.
 Jake Gyllenhaal, Michelle Monaghan, and Vera Farmiga play the lead characters.
 It even has Russell Peters in a guest role.
 Unlike Moon, Source Code is a fast-paced thriller.
 The film follows a man who is made to go through an 8-minute window repeatedly to locate the person responsible for a train bombing.
 As the loop repeats, the plot thickens and I really can’t say more without giving away spoilers.
 Do watch this film before reading further.
-Here’s the film Source Code explained, spoilers ahead.
+Hi, this is Barry and here’s the film Source Code explained, spoilers ahead.

 Source Code: Plot Explanation